telerik/ajax-docs/controls/spell/design-time.md

 # Design Time

-You can display the Smart Tag by right clicking on a **RadSpell**control and choosing "Show Smart Tag" or by clicking the small rightward pointing arrow at the upper right of the control.
+You can display the Smart Tag by right clicking on a **RadSpell** control and choosing "Show Smart Tag" or by clicking the small rightward pointing arrow at the upper right of the control.
->caption

 ![spell-design-smart-tag](images/spell-design-smart-tag.png)